pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

 }
 ```

 Now we can put it all together!
 First, configure PC6 as an output at the start of our `main` function by writing to the `RCC_IOPENR` followed by the `GPIOC_MODER` register.
-Then we can enter an infinite while loop and toggle the LED on/off by writing to the `GPIOC_ODR` register, calling our `delay` function in between.
+Then we can enter an infinite while loop and toggle the LED on/off by writing to the `GPIOC_ODR` register, calling our `DelayIterations` function in between.
 For convenience (and to test that we can indeed use global/static variables and constants), I defined a default number of delay iterations in the `kBlinkDelayIterations` variable.
 Putting it all together, here is our `main.c` file(!):

 ```
 #define RCC_IOPENR 0x40021034